JavaScript is required

 Supporting children and young people with disabilities to access appropriate OSHC services for free.

-The High Intensity Outside School Hours Care Initiative delivers outside schools hours care (OSHC) to children and young people with disabilities and their families at Victorian government specialist schools for free.
+The High Intensity Outside School Hours Care Initiative delivers outside school hours care (OSHC) to children and young people with disabilities and their families at Victorian government specialist schools for free.

-High Intensity OSHC services run with high staff educator to child ratios, which means that the service is able to meet the needs of all the children who attend ensuring safety and quality programming and activities.
+High Intensity OSHC services run with high staff educator to child ratios, which means that the services are able to meet the needs of all the children who attend ensuring safety and quality programming and activities.
 High Intensity OSHC staff undertake additional training and have programming and resource support that enables them to cater to all children with disability who use the service.

-Parents raised this issue with the Premier in 2017 during roundtable discussions, and the OSHC Demonstration Program was launched in response.
+Parents raised the issue of lack of access to OSHC with the Premier in 2017 during roundtable discussions, and the OSHC Demonstration Program was launched in response.
 The program was intended to pilot a model of service delivery to fill this gap and provide an evidence base to inform the future provision of these services.

 Following the success of the OSHC Demonstration Program, the High Intensity OSHC Initiative will make OSHC services available to 30 specialist school communities by 2026.
-In Term 1, 2024 the first 20 High Intensity OSHC services began operation with more services to open, 5 in 2025 and 5 in 2026.
+In Term 1, 2024 the first 20 High Intensity OSHC services began operation.
+Five more services commenced in term 1 2025, with the final 5 due to open in 2026.

 As part of the High Intensity OSHC Initiative, your school community will access the benefits of the program including:

-• increased social and educational outcomes for children and young people using the OSHC service.
+• positive social and educational outcomes for children and young people using the OSHC service

 School selection will take into consideration: